Project information

 The project

-The ongoing work, such as the development of the contents of the exhibition, its visual implementation and the renovation of the building demand great care and sensitivity and are being undertaken in the knowledge that at the Auschwitz-Birkenau memorial – probably the most important place of remembrance of all for those persecuted and murdered under National Socialism – the Republic of Austria should be represented by a fitting exhibition which is also in keeping with the latest historical findings.
+The development of the exhibition’s contents, its visual implementation and the renovation of the building required a high degree of care and sensitivity.
+They were c in the awareness that the Republic of Austria should be represented at the Auschwitz-Birkenau Memorial – probably the foremost place of remembrance of all for those persecuted and murdered by the Nazi regime – by a fitting exhibition that is also in keeping with the latest historical findings.